GiannisReppas/Trie/README.txt

 Future plans:
 1) cmake compilation
-2) Unicode characters
+2) exceptions
+3) custom characters size (diff. than 1/2/4 bytes)
-3) Use a similar data-structure for the translation strings
+4) Use a similar data-structure for the translation strings
+5) More effective load-save operations on disk
-4) python bindings
+6) python bindings